harshvardhaniimi/personal-website/content/blog/2020-12-24-forecasting-malaria-vaccine-demand/index.md

 ## What's Even More Interesting

 As evident from the figure, some countries start with higher coverage ratios and lead thirty years down the line.
 Some groups, like group 8, remain low for the entire duration.
-Group 9 and 10 catch up quickly with the group 1 and 2.
+Group 9 and 10 catch up quickly with groups 1 and 2.

-Countries that are score low on HDI get all the attention, NGOs and ilk.
+Countries that score low on HDI get all the attention, NGOs and ilk.
 They receive higher external funding and support.

-Countries that score high on HDI have established infrastructure and facilities to quickly roll out the programs.
+Countries that score high on HDI have established infrastructure and facilities to roll out the programs quickly.
 The countries in groups three to eight are less better off, with eight being the worst.

 There are also trends in seasonality.
-Much like the original data, the coverage ratios show spikes at the end of every decade from the launch year.
+The coverage ratios show spikes at the end of every decade from the launch year.
 This could be due to 'anniversary' coverage news and attention.
 Also, the agencies responsible for vaccinating might be pushing themselves to complete their 10-year targets.

 **However, a more in-depth study is necessary to make any definitive conclusions.**